wonderbird/git-revert-workshop/README.md

 Now you can switch between PROD and TEST in the simulation web app.
 Note that you will not see a difference between the environments up to now.

-## Visualizing the git history in Visual Studio Code
+## Visualize the git history in Visual Studio Code

 If you are working in Visual Studio Code, you can use the **Graph** panel of the **Source Control** view to inspect the recent commits.
 The toolbar of that